docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * through the “Search” link from the left menu, only for documents
 * through the small arrow from the quick search bar

-This advanced search allows you to find an item from its name, type, identifier, version, author, creation date or content files.
+This advanced search allows you to find an item from multiple input texts about its:

+* name
+* type
+* identifier
+* version
+* author
+* creation or modification date
+* attributes
+* content files

 {% image /assets/images/documentation/dev/en/image30.png "Advanced search"%}